 The GED test has gleaned the most essential knowledge and skills acquired during a high school education.
 The emphasis in the GED tests is not on memorization, but on the application of practical knowledge and critical-thinking skills in the context of given information.
 If you can think through the question, you can answer it correctly.
 Luckily, thinking skills can be easy to learn.

-What are passing GED testing scores?
+What are passing GED test scores?

 How difficult is the GED test?

 In terms of difficulty, consider that an average of only 60% of high school graduates can pass the test.
-For some people, GED testing can seem more difficult than high school because it’s easier to just memorize information than to know how to use it.
-For people who haven’t had much experience in making inferences, analyzing data, and making judgments, the GED test can seem very difficult.
+For some people, the GED test can seem more difficult than high school because it's easier to just memorize information than to know how to use it.
+For people who haven't had much experience in making inferences, analyzing data, and making judgments, the GED test can seem very difficult.

-A solid GED study program with an emphasis on the skills to think through a problem goes a long way toward reducing the difficulty level and increasing scores.
+A solid GED test study program with an emphasis on the skills to think through a problem goes a long way toward reducing the difficulty level and increasing scores.
 Understanding the way the GED test questions are given also helps, so taking a pencil-and-paper or online GED practice test go a long way in preparedness.

-How Can I Get My GED?
+How Can I Get My GED Certificate?

-Taking GED online classes or a local GED course is a good way to outline a path of study.
+Taking GED test online classes or a local GED test course is a good way to outline a path of study.
 Some employers offer GED test prep programs or basic skills classes as part of a workforce development program.
-In addition, most communities offer a low-cost or even free GED class through a local high school, family resource center, community college, or university.
+In addition, most communities offer a low-cost or even free GED test class through a local high school, family resource center, community college, or university.

-But for many adult learners, local classes aren’t a viable option.
-Research shows that GED on-site classes often conflict with adult learners’ schedules, job obligations, and family commitments, and that many students have little or no access to childcare and transportation.
-For these adult learners, GED classes online are often the best option.
-A GED guide or pencil-and-paper or online GED practice test is also helpful in preparing for the GED test at home.
+But for many adult learners, local classes aren't a viable option.
+Research shows that GED test on-site classes often conflict with adult learners' schedules, job obligations, and family commitments, and that many students have little or no access to childcare and transportation.
+For these adult learners, GED test classes online are often the best option.
+A GED test guide or pencil-and-paper or online GED practice test is also helpful in preparing for the GED test at home.

-Free online GED test resources and online GED programs enable an adult learner to create a self-guided study course.
+Free online GED test resources and online GED test programs enable an adult learner to create a self-guided study course.
 Self-guided study is affordable, provides flexible scheduling, and allows you to learn at your own pace, which is important since many adult learners report a history of negative classroom experiences.

-- Passing the GED test will make you more valuable to your employer because you’ll have gained basic writing and math skills in addition to demonstrating critical thinking skills that are essential in the workplace.
-You’ll find it’s easier to get a work promotion or advance through workplace job-training programs once you have your GED diploma.
+- Passing the GED test will make you more valuable to your employer because you'll have gained basic writing and math skills in addition to demonstrating critical thinking skills that are essential in the workplace.
+You'll find it's easier to get a work promotion or advance through workplace job-training programs once you have your GED certificate.

 - Finally, consider the impact of your educational achievement on your family.
 That alone goes a long way; it's priceless.